wasdac9/aadhaar-ocr/README.md

 #### **First image pop-up**

-On running main.py you will get a black and white aadhaar front image first, here you will have to choose four points to crop the image so that we only keep data part of the image.
+On running main.py you will get a grayscale aadhaar front image first, here you will have to choose four points to crop the image so that we only keep data part of the image.

 #### **The order of choosing the points**